 Does the book explain Celery, SSL, zero-downtime upgrades, deploying without root access, and automation?

 I included the absolutely essential in this first version.
 Additional information to be included in future versions depends on what readers will ask for.
 (Future versions will be made available free of charge to people who have already bought the book.)
-However I make no promises (except for the chapter on backup and recovery, which will be ready in January 2017).

 100% Satisfaction Guarantee